 Promotion tests at Taekwondo Wellness are offered every quarter of every year in March, June, September and December.
 Students are typically ready to promote after 3 months of training twice weekly.
-Once a student has been invited to promote, they are required to complete promotion test form prior to test.
+Once a student has been invited to promote, they are required to register online for the promotion test prior to test date.
 Students are encouraged to invite their friends and family to come watch them test and demonstrate what they have learned.